ZhibekKR/Test_repository_20240207/Git_test_file.md

 # Guidelines for working with Git
+**git add**
-**git add** - adds a change in the working directory (this is how the file now looks to your enxt commit).
+- adds a change in the working directory (this is how the file now looks to your next commit).
+- *example:* git add file_name

+**git commit**
+- saves all staged changes with a brief description from a user.
+- *example:* git commit -m "your comment here"